ctiedt/rsramfs/README.md

 # rsramfs

 An implementation of the `ramfs` file system in [Rust](https://rust-lang.org).
-We are currently at the stage of porting the C source code to unsafe Rust.

 ## How to build

-You need a working C toolchain, headers for the kernel you are compiling for and a (nightly) Rust toolchain with `cargo-xbuild`.
+You need a working C toolchain, headers for the kernel you are compiling for and a (nightly) Rust toolchain.
-This also requires `rust-src` (install it with `rustup component add rust-src`).
+You also need `rust-src` (install it with `rustup component add rust-src`).
 To compile the module, run `make all` from the base directory.
-Try it out with `./test.sh` or `sudo insmod build/rsramfs.ko` (don't forget to unload the module with `sudo rmmod rsramfs` afterwards).
+Try it out with `./test.sh` or `sudo insmod build/rsramfs.ko` and mount some mount point with the device `none` and the file system type `rsramfs`.

 ## A short overview